masonedmison/pet_feeder/Readme.md

 20. Set up motion IO
     - If have camera installed on pi the following steps will configure software to capture video
-        - Pet feeder site is designed to work with motion IO only as of now
+        - Currently Pet feeder site is designed to only work with motion IO
     - To set up motion IO, from terminal home directory (ex. /home/pi)

     ```shell